ShirleyHan6/CE9010-Group-Project/README.md

 - [x] [Model](https://machinelearningmastery.com/encoder-decoder-models-text-summarization-keras/)(in progress).
 - [x] [A more comprehensive introduction](https://towardsdatascience.com/how-to-create-data-products-that-are-magical-using-sequence-to-sequence-models-703f86a231f8)
 - [x] First Version by Week 10 Saturday.
-- [x] Export to Google Collab.
-[This repo](https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop) has a nice introduction.
+- [x] Export to [Google Collab](https://drive.google.com/drive/folders/1t3HqTZ6D4v2CJ290j-x44YKyBcjrY2rf?usp=sharing).
+[This repo](https://github.com/anqitu/NTUOSS-ImageRecognitionWorkshop) has a nice introduction of how to use Google Collab for Data Science projects.
+-
 - [ ] Set up a server. - by Week 10 Sunday

 ## Evaluation Metric YB, Simeng (By the end of Week 10)